Wisconsin mom charged in illegal vape cartridges operation

-KENOSHA, Wis. — Kenosha County prosecutors say the mother of two brothers accused of manufacturing vaping cartridges with THC oil was aware of the illegal activity and allowed some products to be manufactured at her real estate office.

-A criminal complaint charging Courtney Huffhines with manufacturing or delivering THC alleges some vape cartridges were assembled in the Realty Executives office before the operation was moved to a condo rented by one of Huffhines’ sons.
-Investigators say the 43-year-old mother knowingly participated in the illegal operation.
+Defense attorney Robert Keller said Wednesday an arraignment for Courtney Huffhines could be held next week in Kenosha County.

+Huffhines is the mother of two brothers charged with running a large scale THC vape manufacturing operation.
+Authorities say the 43-year-old woman knowingly participated in the illegal operation.
+She’s charged with six felonies, including manufacturing or delivering THC.
+She was released on $100,000 bond after appearing in court Tuesday.

 Authorities earlier arrested 20-year-old Tyler Huffhines and 23-year-old Jacob Huffhines.
-Hundreds of illnesses around the country have been linked to vaping, but authorities have not singled out a product or ingredient as the culprit.
+Hundreds of illnesses nationwide have been linked to vaping, but authorities haven’t singled out a product as the culprit.

-Courtney Huffhines’ attorney did not immediately return a message left before office hours Wednesday.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.